 The crystal clear Aorere cuts through the epic rock gorge at Salisbury falls, which is Takaka’s biggest and busiest swimming hole.
-The gorge itself runs for a few km each side of the tourist area and is an easy and spectacular trip, suitable for confident beginners.
+The gorge itself runs for a few km each side of the tourist area and in low flows is an easy and spectacular trip, suitable for confident beginners.
 This is a short and sweet car-shuttle run, which has been popular with kayakers since forever..

 View Larger Topographic Map